Subhadeep-Barman/KeepFit/README.md

-# FitMate - A Virtual Gym Trainer App
+# KeepFit - A Virtual Gym Trainer App

-FitMate is a virtual personal gym trainer application that utilizes computer vision and machine learning technologies to track your exercise form in real-time.
+KeepFit is a virtual personal gym trainer application that utilizes computer vision and machine learning technologies to track your exercise form in real-time.
 It provides instant feedback on your poses, angles, and repetitions, helping users improve their workout efficiency and form.

 ## Table of Contents